manzur-shaheed/ms-regex-tutorial/README.md

 |Lazy quantifier| a*? |
 |Possesive quantifier| a*+ |

-In our regex above we used \d{1,3} or [0-9]{1,3} - which indicates that any octet in IP address are numbers but between 1 and 3 digits long.
+In our regex above we used `\d{1,3}` or `[0-9]{1,3}` - which indicates that any octet in IP address are numbers but between *1 and 3 digits long*.
 ### Grouping Constructs
 Grouping constructs are used to capture substrings of an input string.
-This is done using preanthesis ().
+This is done using preanthesis `()`.
 Some of the grouping constructs are -

 |Regular Expression	|Description|
 |-------------|--------|